SAP-samples/teched2025-AI163/exercises/ex0/ex0-getting-started.md

 1.  **Get Credentials**: Your trainers will provide you with a unique Login ID and initial password.

 2.  **Access Tenant**: Use **CTRL+click** (on Windows/Linux) or **CMD+click** (on MacOS) on the tenant URL to open the SAP Build Lobby in a new tab:
-<br>**Note on the previous link:** We have removed the labs preview link.
-The tenant was available as part of a TechEd 2025 hands-on session and is no longer active.
+<br> <!-- **Note on the previous link:** We have removed the labs preview link.
+The tenant was available as part of a TechEd 2025 hands-on session and is no longer active. -->

 3.  **Login Success**: Once logged in, you will see the SAP Build Lobby.